ooni/minivpn/README.md

 ## Configuration

-The public constructor for `vpn.CLient` allows you to instantiate a `Client` from a correctly initialized `Options` object.
+The public constructor for `vpn.Client` allows you to instantiate a `Client` from a correctly initialized `Options` object.

 For convenience, `minivpn` also understands how to parse a minimal subset of the